quintel/pyetm/README.md

 pip install pyetm
 ```

+## Just running the Jupyter Notebooks - or a beginner friendly guide to PyETM
+If you are not planning on developing the tool, but would like to open and run our Jupyter notebooks
+in VS Code, follow the beginner friendly guide at [Running notebooks](running_notebooks.md).

 ## Getting started
 Make sure you have [Python 3](https://www.python.org/downloads/) installed.
 Then, install all required
 libraries by opening a terminal/command-prompt window in the `pyetm` folder (or navigate to this folder